single-cell-data/SOMA/brainstorming.md

 # ⚠️ Other Issues (open issues with this doc)

 > 1. Are there operations specific to SOMAExperiment and SOMAMeasurement that need to be defined?
 Or do they inherit only the ops from SOMACollection?
 > 2. The `read` interfaces need work to handle "partitioned" queries/reads - i.e., asking the underlying storage engine to generate efficient read batches given the persistent data organization and engine characteristics (example: doing a large read of a sparse matrix in batches/chunks).
+>     - partitioning: what partition parameters?
+Perhaps: number of partitions, in-mem size (bytes), and divisions (by count).
+>     - ordering:
+>       - for the ND arrays (sparse and dense):   row-major (C), col-major (F) and unordered
+>       - for the SOMADataFrame, if "row-indexed"(aka dense): "rowid" ordered, unordered
+>       - for the SOMADataFrame, if "user-indexed" (aka sparse): row-major (C), col-major (F) and unordered
 > 3. What (if any) additional semantics around writes need to be defined?
 > 4. SOMAExperiment/SOMAMeasurement - do we need the `obs_ms` and `var_ms` layered dataframes, i.e., secondary annotation dataframes?
 > 5. Should `raw` vs `processed` conventions be codified in this spec (eg, as predefined fields in SOMAExperiment/SOMAMeasurement)?
 Or should they be the purview of higher level schema/conventions, built upon the general-purpose features of this API?
 > 6. Should `metadata` support more complex value types?
 For example: Arrow Array?

 # Changelog